-“I’ve quit my job to go for a round the world trip with my husband.
-We finally have enough time and money to go around the world, which was our dream when we started dating 6 years ago!”
+“I’ve quit my job to go for a world trip with my husband.
+We finally have enough time and money to go around the world, which has been our dream when we started dating 6 years ago!”

 Before this, Kumi and her husband Hajime seemed to have a relatively typical Japanese life.
 They both worked during the day and Kumi would cook when she got home.
 Over the weekend, they would go for drinks, indulge themselves in their favourite sushi places (Kumi is a huge foodie) and meet up with their friends.

 I met Kumi 5 years ago during a trip to Tokyo.
 She’d brought a few of us out for strawberry daiquiris, and I remember her bringing along her overnight bag as she giggled about staying over at her boyfriend’s place (who has now been upgraded to her husband).
 When I moved to Tokyo, Kumi was incredibly welcoming – always inviting me for dinner at her place, or outings she would arrange.
 When she first told me she was quitting her job to travel the world, I was speechless.

 “We’ve thought about it from time to time, but not very seriously.
 We said to each other, oh, maybe we should go for a trip after we retire.
 Then, last November, one of our friends went for a trip around the world.
 We were at his place, watching his videos and pictures, and we realized we should just do it!
 We’ve always loved travelling because we love getting to know other cultures.
 So we started planning seriously.
 By January, we calculated how much money we needed and started thinking about tickets and the logistics of it.”

 Kumi and Hajime started their trip adventurously by trekking up to the Everest base camp.
 I laughed very hard when I received two messages from her.
 The first was, “I would like to divorce my husband for dragging me up this mountain!” and then “I am officially sick of the cold!
 May I have the names of some nice resorts in Malaysia?”